 According to the market assessment report of Cushman & Wakefield current average market rentals of comparable properties in the Andheri & Powai and competitive REIT micro-market are in the range of INR 110-140 per sq. ft./m, which is broadly in line with the recent leases signed in the Subject Property.
-Further over 2015-Q1 2021, the rentals in Subject Property's competitive REIT micro market grew at a CAGR of 4.0%.
+Further over 2015-9M 2021, the rentals in Subject Property's competitive REIT micro market grew at a CAGR of 3.9%.

-Although, the competitive REIT micro-market has significant upcoming supply (~3.48 million sq. ft. over 2021-23), but the absorption is expected to keep up with the pace (note: more than half of the upcoming supply is pre-leased).
+Although, the competitive REIT micro-market has significant upcoming supply (~3.48 million sq. ft. over Q4 2021-23), but the absorption is expected to keep up with the pace.
 Considering the balanced supply and net absorption profile in the competitive REIT micro-market, improvements in connectivity and upcoming infrastructure, an annual growth rate of 5-7% in market rents appears achievable.

-The outbreak of COVID-19, declared by the World Health Organisation as a Global Pandemic on the 11 March 2020, and has continued to impact many aspects of daily life and the global economy.
+The outbreak of COVID-19, declared by the World Health Organisation as a Global Pandemic on the 11th March 2020, and has impacted many aspects of daily life and the global economy.
 Individual markets have reacted differently to the COVID-19 outbreak, aftermath and further waves.
-Travel, movement and operational restrictions have been implemented by many countries.
-In some cases, lockdowns have been applied to varying degrees and to reflect further waves of COVID-19.
-The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.
+Travel, movement and operational restrictions were implemented by many countries.
+In some cases, lockdowns were applied to varying degrees and to reflect further waves of COVID-19.
+The pandemic and the measures taken to tackle COVID-19 has affected economies and real estate markets globally.

-In India as well, the government has adopted similar measures to contain the spread of COVID-19 which has caused business disruption impacting the economic activity.
-Although these may imply a new stage of the crisis, they are not unprecedented in the same way as the initial impact.
+In India as well, the government had adopted similar measures to contain the spread of COVID-19 which has caused business disruption impacting the economic activity.

 As per WHO, there are more than 250 COVID-19 vaccine candidates at different stages of trials.
 COVID-19 vaccine in India was launched on 16 January 2021.
-This was initially deployed to essential services workers and senior citizens.
-The coverage has now been expanded to people aged 18 years and above and with increased coverage in subsequent months, it can reasonably be expected that disruptions caused by the pandemic would subside in the coming year.
+This was initially deployed to essential services workers and senior citizens upon appointment.
+The coverage has now been expanded to people aged 18 years and above and is now more readily available.
+As of October 2021, ~53% of the population has been vaccinated with at least 1 dose, and ~22% of the population has been fully vaccinated.
+As a larger proportion of the population is vaccinated, it is expected that both, the infection spread and severity will be controlled within 18 months, unless any new virulent variants emerge, which is difficult to predict.